ayush-11-c/task-traker/README.md

 - **Time Tracking**: Start/stop timers for individual tasks
 - **Daily Summary**: View daily time tracking statistics
 - **Responsive Design**: Modern UI that works on all devices
+- **AI Integration**: Google GenAI integration for enhanced functionality

 ## Tech Stack

 ### Backend

-- Node.js with Express
+- Node.js with Express 5.1.0
-- MongoDB with Mongoose
+- MongoDB with Mongoose 8.16.5
-- JWT for authentication
+- JWT (jsonwebtoken 9.0.2) for authentication
-- bcrypt for password hashing
+- bcrypt 6.0.0 for password hashing
-- CORS for cross-origin requests
+- CORS 2.8.5 for cross-origin requests
+- Cookie Parser for handling cookies
+- Google GenAI integration
+- Nodemon for development

 ### Frontend

-- React 19 with Vite
+- React 19.1.0 with Vite 4.5.1
-- Redux Toolkit for state management
+- Redux Toolkit 2.8.2 for state management
-- React Router for navigation
+- React Router DOM 7.7.1 for navigation
-- Axios for API calls
+- Axios 1.11.0 for API calls
-- Tailwind CSS for styling
+- Tailwind CSS 4.1.11 for styling
+- ESLint for code linting

 ## Prerequisites

 - Node.js (v18 or higher)
 - MongoDB (local installation or MongoDB Atlas)
-- npm or yarn
+- npm or yarn package manager
+- Git (for cloning the repository)

 ## Installation